Grokzen/redis-py-cluster/docs/index.rst

     >>> from rediscluster import StrictRedisCluster

+    >>> # Requires at least one node for cluster discovery.
+Multiple nodes is recommended.
     >>> startup_nodes = [{"host": "127.0.0.1", "port": "7000"}]

     >>> # Note: decode_responses must be set to True when used with python3